RingCentral pricing: Hidden fees + 6 Other things to know

 • Limited toll-free minutes, 10,000 pooled minutes per month max

-• Limited storage, even ‘unlimited’ comes with time and account-based retention limits
+• Limited storage; even ‘unlimited’ comes with time and account-based retention limits

 Final verdict: Choose Quo for better pricing and team collaboration

-RingCentral is a decent example of what a VoIP could be.
+RingCentral is a decent example of what a cloud-based VoIP phone could be.
 But it’s not a great example of a transparent, accessible, and scalable platform.
 The good news is that Quo picks up where RingCentral leaves off.
-Each plan comes with clear prices, scalable features, responsive customer support, and a flexible platform designed to grow alongside you.Curious to see how Quo does things differently?
-Try Quo today with our seven-day free trial.
+Each plan comes with clear pricing and unlimited domestic calling.
+You also get scalable features like an AI voice agent, Sona, and warm transfers.
+Plus, your team will be able to use AI contact threads that suggest missing contacts based on call summaries and voicemails

 FAQs